GuidanceMantras/GuidanceMantras/README.md

 - Come out of the loop that someone will help you/someone is there for you to help always.
 - Self control such as your thoughts, actions, mind and body through yoga and meditation or physical activities

-## Mental and Physical Health

-### Mental Health
-- You should learn to keep good mental health
-- Please do yoga and meditation for at-least 30 mintues a day, 20 minutes for yoga and 10 minutes for meditation
-- Yoga and meditation improves your mental health
-- Yoga and meditation improves focus, concentration
-- Yoga and mediation improves decision making skills and thinking ability
-- Yoga and mediation improves your patience level
-- If you have problem to sleep, please do physical activities such as running, work out in the evening for 1 hour
-- Please do not think about anything before two hour of sleeping
-- If you have problem, please share with someone close to you such as brother, sister, parents, friends, it will relieve your mind
-- please do yoga and meditation in the evening between 5 pm and 8 pm in a open room
-- For yoga and meditation, you can take coaching for thr first time for 3 months in-person/online

-### Physical Health
-- Always eat fruits, vegetables instead of junk food
-- Do physical activites everyday for at-least 1 hour such as walking, jogging, playing sports
--
 ### Yoga and meditation
 - Do some small exercies for 10 minutes before doing meditation for 10 minutes
 - While breathing out during meditation, chant Omkara like this https://www.youtube.com/watch?v=_47wSw0gFX0